tag1consulting/goose/src/docs/goose-book/src/gaggle/manager.md

 # Gaggle Manager

 To launch a Gaggle, you first must start a Goose application in Manager mode.
 All configuration happens in the Manager.
-To start, add the `--manager` flag and the `--expect-workers` flag, the latter necessary to tell the Manager process how many Worker processes it will be coordinating.
-For example:
+To start, add the `--manager` flag and `--expect-workers` option, the latter necessary to tell the Manager process how many Worker processes it will be coordinating.

 ## Example